Why should you trust the information on this web page?

 Volunteers are never free for an organization, even though they are not paid; involving volunteers costs the organization in terms of employee time (for screening and supporting volunteers) and equipment use, and, in some cases, facilities rental, uniforms, name tags and legal fees/criminal background checks.
 Some organizations have found that charging a small fee for volunteering drastically reduces the number of volunteer drop outs.
 Unfortunately, some organizations have become exploitative in charging volunteers a fee.

 Think about these things before you start signing up for volunteering opportunities.
+It will prevent a lot of frustration later.

 When volunteering

 You will have to be trained for just about any volunteering you want to do, but training may take just 10 minutes.
 Training may take a full day.
 Training may take weeks!
 The amount of training you will need depends on the type of assignment you will undertake.
-An usher for a play may need a briefing of just 10 minutes before he or she begins; someone who is going to counsel victims of domestic violence will need many hours of training, and even some testing, before he or she actually gets to volunteer interacting with clients.
+An usher for a play may need a briefing of just 10 minutes before he or she begins.
+Someone who is going to counsel victims of domestic violence will need many hours of training, and even some testing, before he or she actually gets to volunteer interacting with clients.

 You may need to work your way up to get to do the volunteering you really want to do.
 For instance, a hospital may reserve volunteering in the pediatrics unit for people who have volunteered for at least one year with the organization, because volunteering in pediatrics is the most popular assignment.